Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs: Introduction

 The presence of folding in $\H$ endows the space of homomorphisms $Hom(\G,\H)$ with some useful properties.
-Indeed if $a$ can be folded into $b$ in $\H$ then any appearance of $a$ in any homomorphism can be changed to $b$ to obtain another homomorphism.
+Indeed if $a$ can be folded into $b$ in $\H$ then the appearance of $a$ in a homomorphism from $\G$ to $\H$ can be replaced by $b$ to obtain another such homomorphism.
 However to say that the supports of MRFs are homomorphism spaces is a rather strong assumption.
-Therefore we abstract some of the properties satisfied by these spaces and introduce a notion of folding in closed configuration spaces $X\subset\A^{\V}$ where $\A$ is a finite set of symbols corresponding to the vertices of $\H$ and $\V$ is the set of vertices of $\G$ which is assumed bipartite. $X$ is said to have a safe symbol $\star\in\A$ if $\star$ can replace any other symbol in any configuration in that space.
-In such a case any symbol can be folded into $\star$.
+Therefore we abstract some of the properties satisfied by these spaces and introduce a notion of folding in closed configuration spaces $X\subset\A^{\V}$ called strong config-folding where $\A$ is a finite set of symbols corresponding to the vertices of $\H$ and $\V$ is the set of vertices of $\G$ which is assumed bipartite. $X$ is said to have a safe symbol $\star\in\A$ if for all $a\in \A$ and $x\in X$, $\star$ can replace the appearance of $a$ in $x$ to obtain another configuration in that space; in such a case all symbols $a\in \A$ can be strongly config-folded into $\star$.
+If $X= Hom(\G, \H)$ for some graph $\H$ and bipartite graph $\G$, $a$ can be strongly config-folded into $b$ in $X$ if and only if $a$ can be folded into $b$ in $\H$.

 In \cite{brightwell2000gibbs} Brightwell and Winkler established many properties which are preserved under folding and unfolding of graphs.
-To this we add a `Hammersley-Clifford' property which we describe next.
+To this we add a `Hammersley-Clifford' property which we will describe next.